Vocabulary, defined

 Concepts

-The foundational ideas a living product specification rests on — what it is, what it produces, and the principles behind it
+The foundational ideas product observability rests on — what it is, what it produces, and the principles behind it

 - CONCEPT